skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 will just end up at a recycled version of one of my established locations anyway.
 This gives them a bit of freedom, and makes wilderness seem less arbitrary.
-Some ways are faster, some can be very slow (like a valley which gets thick with vegitation once they enter) and some can have encounters.
+Some ways are faster, some can be very slow (like a valley which gets thick with vegetation once they enter) and some can have encounters.

 Upper Bolwood was one such maze, with Ettins at a few of the map